Quantum-optical channels that output only classical states: Connection between EB and NB bosonic Gaussian channels

 A few remarks are in order.
 The relation in Eq.\,\eqref{e26} can be easily seen for entanglement breaking bosonic Gaussian channels that are already nonclassicality breaking.
 For example, using identity for the canonical unitary suffices, i.e., $\Phi_{\rm NB}^G = 1\!\!1 \circ \Phi_{\rm NB}^G$.

 The relation is however non-trivial for the case when we have an entanglement breaking bosonic Gaussian channel that is not nonclassicality breaking in the RHS of Eq.\,\eqref{e26}.
-Then Theorem 2 tells that the entanglement breaking bosonic Gaussian channel can still be decomposed into a nonclassicality breaking bosonic Gaussian channel followed by a suitable canonical unitary as mentioned in Eq.\,\eqref{e26} and that the corresponding canonical unitary solely depends on the channel parameters of the entanglement breaking bosonic Gaussian channel as shown in Theorem 2.
+Then the entanglement breaking bosonic Gaussian channel can be followed by the action of suitable canonical unitary to give rise to a nonclassicality breaking channel and the corresponding canonical unitary solely depends on the channel parameters of the entanglement breaking bosonic Gaussian channel as shown in Theorem 2.

 One could also view the relation in Eq.\,\eqref{e26} in an equivalent way\,: every entanglement breaking bosonic Gaussian channel can be decomposed into a nonclassicality breaking channel followed by a suitable Gaussian unitary.
 This can be seen from the following.
-We start with a suitably noisy nonclassicality breaking channel satisfying $\mathcal{V}(X,Y) \geq 1\!\!1$.
-Let the noise matrix be resolved as $Y = Y_1 + Y_2$ such that $Y_1 = 1\!\!1 + \Delta + i\Omega \geq 0,\,\Delta \geq 0$ and $Y_2 \geq iX^T \Omega X$.
+We start with a suitable nonclassicality breaking channel satisfying $\mathcal{V}(X,Y) \geq 1\!\!1$.
+From Theorem 1, let the noise matrix be resolved as $Y = Y_1 + Y_2$ such that $Y_1 + i\Omega = 1\!\!1 + \Delta + i\Omega \geq 0,\,\Delta \geq 0$ and $Y_2 \geq iX^T \Omega X$.
 Further, we know that every variance matrix $V$ can always be decomposed as $S^TS + \Delta^{\,\prime}$, $\Delta^{\,\prime} \geq 0$\,\cite{simon94}.
-Then by suitably choosing the initial $\Delta$ and $Y_2$ for the nonclassicality breaking channel and applying a suitable unitary, we can reach all entanglement breaking channels.
+Then by suitably choosing the initial $\Delta$ and $Y_2$ for the nonclassicality breaking channel and applying a suitable Gaussian unitary, we can reach all entanglement breaking channels.
 This apparent role reversal of entanglement breaking and nonclassicality breaking bosonic Gaussian channels is depicted in Fig.\,\ref{fig2}.
 This is to be compared with the single-mode case where this structure was explicitly demonstrated\,\cite{ncb}.
 We make two final remarks regarding the implications of Theorem 2. \\

 {\em Filterable states}\,: Let us consider a set of states denoted by ${\cal S}=\{\hr{1},\,\hr{2},\cdots \}$.
 We say that ${\cal S}$ is {\em filterable} if there exists a Gaussian unitary operation $U[{\cal S}]$ such that the set ${\cal S}^{\,'} =\{ U[{\cal S}]\,\hr{1}\,U[{\cal S}]^{\dagger},\,U[{\cal S}]\,\hr{2}\,U[{\cal S}]^{\dagger},\dots\}$ obtained by applying $U[{\cal S}]$ to the elements of ${\cal S}$ consists of only classical states.
 It was shown in\,\cite{ncb} that for every single-mode entanglement breaking bosonic Gaussian channel, denoted by $\Phi$, ${\cal S}= \{\Phi[\hr{}]\,| \,\hr{} \in \text{state space}\}$ is filterable.
 In Theorem 2 we have proved that the collection of output states for all input states of a multimode entanglement breaking bosonic Gaussian channel is filterable and that the corresponding Gaussian unitary transformation is solely dependent on the $Y_1$ partition of $Y$ corresponding to the entanglement breaking channel. \\